grafana/grafana/docs/sources/panels/field-configuration-options.md

 This section explains all available field options.
 They are listed in alphabetical order.

-Most field options will not affect the visualization until you click outside of the field option box you are editing.
+Most field options will not affect the visualization until you click outside of the field option box you are editing or press Enter.

 ### Cell display mode